Isaac-Ip/Game-For-Free-Time/README.md

 Brice class has been buffed with double regeneration.

 New class:<br>
-Arsonist wields 12 fast orbiting flames that deal 2 dmg each.
-This class is for gametesters only.
+Arsonist wields 12 fast orbiting flames that deal 2 dmg each. <font color="#ff0000">This class is for gametesters only.</font>

 Ver.
 1.8.1<br>
 Bug fix where crit upgrade always worked.

+Ver.
+1.9.1<br>
+Balance changes, with two new classes!

+Brice: Regeneration doubled (again)

+Demoman: Throw grenades by clicking the spacebar<br>
+Controller: Radiate an damaging aura while pulsing a aura wave. <font color="#ff0000">This class is for gametesters only.</font>

 MORE TO COME SOON!<br>
 If you want something fixed or new added, fill this out: [LINK](https://docs.google.com/forms/d/e/1FAIpQLSdBAkZc1rAzE6f18CH9MnjB5y6Eiiyr9PpKyLDDSJMIWIeGSA/viewform?usp=header/)